Anshroid/Pingable/README.md

 # Pingable
-A Discord Bot crossed with a Webserver-Client setup to allow the sending of discord messages without an actual discord client.
-Rudimentarily bypasses discord restrictions on networks.
+A Discord Bot that pings a locally-hosted webserver to check if said server is online and connected to WiFi.